August 7th, 2019

 Distance in miles: 28.5

 By 10 am, I’ve only gone 9 miles and by lunch only 14 miles are in the bag.
-I basically only take the one lunch break all day but there are a few other short distractions.
+I basically take only one lunch break all day but there are a few other short distractions.
 I run into a lady, Dirtybowl, whose blog I followed when she hiked the Florida Trail.
-It is great to finally meet her.
+Here CDT blog is here.
+It’s great to finally meet her and we chat for a bit.
+She is finishing her Triple Crown and I always like getting to know other dedicated female thru-hikers.
 There are a few other NOBOs and tons of section backpackers.
 We probably passed around 100 people the day before and maybe 30 people today.

 Many ask where I am going and I just mutter “Mexico”.
 I tell another guy that I’m just following the red line on my app when he asks about which lake I’m going to.
 It sounds bad but I just don’t know all the names of the lakes and trails.
 I couldn’t possibly memorize all the minute details of a trail that is so many thousands of miles long.
 I take it day by day, studying my maps as much as I can the night before.
 Sometimes I just don’t have time or am too tired.